emissary-ingress/emissary/docs/how-to/grpc.md

 service: grpc-greet
 ```

-Note the `grpc: true` line -- this is necessary when mapping a gRPC service.
+Note the `grpc: true` line -- this is the necessary magic when mapping a gRPC service.
 Also note that you'll need `prefix` and `rewrite` the same here, since the gRPC service needs the package and service to be in the request to do the right thing.

 ## Deploying `Hello World`